 Subsequent test work on Lofdal samples provided to RADOS in South Africa has confirmed the potential of XRF sorting to effectively upgrade run of mine at a cut-off of 0.1% TREO.
 This offers the potential to consider primary XRF sorting or to use XRF sorting as a scavenger following XRT sorting which has demonstrated a potential for 90% recovery of the rare earths.
-The PEA also recommended that a larger bulk sample be collected to provide a more representative sample.
 An 18 t bulk sample of representative material from surface covering the 600 meter strike length of the 43-101 Area 4 resource was collected in 2018.
 This sample was transported to Light Deep Earth in Pretoria for sample preparation for a metallurgical test work program.
 Sorting tests on bulk sample have been completed by Rados using XRF sorting technology and by IMS using XRT sorting technology.
-Preliminary results from both technologies are positive and final reports from the respective consultants are pending.
+The tests provided positive results with a clear sensor distinction and supplementary upgrade and recovery of TREO, Dy, and Y, with a lesser recovery of Fe and Ca, and a deportment of Si to waste. .